r-tinn/jellyfish-gan/README.md

 ## Description

-This project seeks to replicate the model from [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/abs/1511.06434) (2016) and validate its results.
+This project seeks to replicate the model from [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/abs/1511.06434) (2016) and validate its results on a novel dataset.

+Credit to [eriklindernoren](https://github.com/eriklindernoren/PyTorch-GAN) for implementing DC-GAN in PyTorch.

 There are several different reasons for my motivation to undertake this project:
 - Firstly, I was keen to implement an academic paper that I enjoyed reading for myself.